martinthomson/quic-tls/draft-thomson-quic-tls.md

 `STREAM` frames for stream 1 are permitted.
 These carry the TLS handshake messages.

-Receiving unprotected `STREAM` frames that do not contain TLS handshake messages MUST be treated as a fatal error.
+Receiving unprotected `STREAM` frames or unprotected `STREAM` frames for other streams MUST be treated as a fatal error.

+Issue:

+: Is it possible to send a `STREAM` frame for stream 1 that contains no data?
+  Is this detectable?
+Does it comprise an attack?
+For instance, could an attacker inject a frame that appears to contain TLS application data?

 ### ACK Frames